mas-cli/mas/README.md

 <h1 align="center"><img src="mas-cli.png" alt="mas-cli" width="450" height="auto"></h1>

-# mas-cli
+# masito

-A simple command line interface for the Mac App Store.
-Designed for scripting and automation.
+A simpler command line interface for the Mac App Store.
+Designed for scripting and automation of installs only.

+mas is nice.
+sometimes less is mas, sometimes mas is mas.

+This is just a toy :fork: to see how far I can :hocho: and :pear: down this to an audit.

+Some :hand: wavy goals include:
+- masito targets MacPorts only
+- masito only uses :octocat: things

 [![Software License](https://img.shields.io/badge/license-MIT-lightgrey.svg)](https://github.com/mas-cli/mas/blob/main/LICENSE)
 [![Swift 5](https://img.shields.io/badge/Language-Swift_5-orange.svg)](https://swift.org)